urbit/docs/docs/talk/architecture.md

   $%  {$full sat/status}                                :<  fully changed status
       {$presence pec/presence}                          :<  changed presence
       {$human dif/diff-human}                           :<  changed name
-      {$remove $~}                                      :<  removed config
+      {$remove $~}                                      :<  removed status
   ==                                                    ::
 ++  diff-human                                          :>  name change
   $%  {$full man/human}                                 :<  fully changed name
+      {$handle han/(unit cord)}                         :<  changed handle
-      {$true tru/(unit (trel cord (unit cord) cord))}   :<  changed true name {$handle han/(unit cord)}                         :<  changed handle ==                                                    ::
+      {$true tru/(unit truename)}                       :<  changed true name ==                                                    ::
 ```

 These are, as enforced by Gall, the changes as they happen.
-This makes it possible for very minimal Hall readers to be implemented that only show a stream of changes, rather than keeping state themselves.
+This makes it possible for very minimal Hall clients to be implemented that only display a stream of changes, rather than keeping state themselves.

 ## Communication between Halls